Open-EO/openeo.org/documentation/1.0/datacubes.md

 | ---------- | ------ | ------ | ---------------- |
 | `geometry` | vector | `POLYGON((-122.4 37.6,-122.35 37.6,-122.35 37.64,-122.4 37.64,-122.4 37.6))`, `POLYGON((-122.51 37.5,-122.48 37.5,-122.48 37.52,-122.51 37.52,-122.51 37.5))` | [EPSG:4326](https://epsg.io/4326) |

-A dimensions with geometries can consist of points, linestrings, polygons, multi points, multi linestrings, or multi polygons.
+A dimension with geometries can consist of points, linestrings, polygons, multi points, multi linestrings, or multi polygons.
 It is not possible to mix geometry types, but the single geometry type with their corresponding multi type can be combined in a dimension (e.g. points and multi points).
 Empty geometries (includes GeoJSON `null` geometries) are not allowed.